pgale/lineage_15.1_Installation_TSV/README.md

 7. Install apps from the google app store (as desired).
 8. Arrange your icons as you like.
 By default, there are apps installed on the second page.
 I just drag everything across to the first page.
 Long tap and drag anything to 'remove' that you don't want on the desktop.
 As this won't be visible with Fully Kiosk running, it doesn't matter much but makes it a little quicker to navigate.

-### Flashing the image - LINUX (Still to do/finesse) ###
+## Flashing the image - LINUX (Still to do/finesse) ##

+> [!NOTE]
+> I store my ROM images in folders under /edl.
+In the code blocks below, modify them to reflect where you have put your image files.
+> I run EDL on a Pi4 built with Debian.
+I find the USB flashing method is more reliable than using Windows and once you are used to it, is much quicker to spin up a new device.

-Log into pi/linux
+Log into linux.

+Connect USB cable to the device.

-Boot the device into EDL both vol keys and plugging in power
+Boot the device into EDL by using both vol keys and plugging in power.

 ```
 cd edl